BenTurcotte/team_1_3750---PillDrill/api.md

     "error"             : String,  // error string or null> "user_id"           : Number,  // user id
-    "loginToken"        : String,  // the token that can be used to verify correct login "loginTokenExpires" : String,  // when then loginToken will expire "accountType"       : String   // the type of the account that just logged in }
+    "loginToken"        : String,  // the token that can be used to verify correct login "loginTokenExpires" : String,  // format: YYYYMMDDHHmm // when then loginToken will expire "accountType"       : String   // the type of the account that just logged in }
 ```